liferay/liferay-frontend-projects/How-to-use-liferay-npm-imports-checker.md

 ```
 the tool will completely skip (it won't even look inside) folders named `build` or `classes` when doing the checks.
 However, note that the `node_modules` folder is excluded by default and you don't need to add it to the configuration file.

+* `check-project-versions`: when set to true, it not only matches semver constraints in `.npmbundlerrc` against the provider, but also against the project's `node_modules` folder to make sure that the constraints in `package.json` and `.npmbundlerrc` are compatible.
+This is interesting if you are running tests against the imported packages, for example, so that you run the tests with a version compatible with the one being used in runtime.

 ## Command line arguments

 You can pass the following arguments to the tool (from the command line):